I've been at this Rich Habits thing for 17 years now.

 I love and admire those who pursue success.

-They should not be reviled but instead referred as success heroes.
+They should not be reviled but instead referred to as success heroes.